MichaelCade/90DaysOfDevOps/2023/day10.md

 4. Lack of standardization: There is no standard way to conduct SCA, and different tools and approaches can produce different results.
 This can make it difficult for organizations to compare the results of different SCA tools and to determine which one is best for their needs.

 Overall, SCA tools provide a number of benefits to software developers and can help to improve the security, compliance, efficiency, risk management, and quality of software projects.
 By using these tools, developers can ensure that they are using open source libraries and components that are compliant with the appropriate licenses, free of vulnerabilities, and of high quality.
 This helps to protect the reputation of their software and the company, and leads to a better user experience.

+### SCA Tools (Opensource or Free Tier)
+- **[OWASP Dependncy Check](https://owasp.org/www-project-dependency-check/)**: Dependency-Check is a Software Composition Analysis (SCA) tool that attempts to detect publicly disclosed vulnerabilities contained within a project’s dependencies.
+It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
+If found, it will generate a report linking to the associated CVE entries.
+- **[Snyk](https://snyk.io/product/open-source-security-management/)**: Snyk Open Source provides a developer-first SCA solution, helping developers find, prioritize, and fix security vulnerabilities and license issues in open source dependencies.

 ### Resources